 The age and gender structure is by and large influenced by levels of fertility, mortality and migration.
 These factors are also influenced by socio-economic circumstances such as education, level of affluence (income) and location.
-The tendencies revealed by the structure in par 2.2.2.2 and Table 7, are as follows: In almost all local municipalities there are more females than males.
+The tendencies revealed by the structure in Table 8, are as follows: In almost all local municipalities there are more females than males.
 This is most significant in Greater Giyani and Greater Letaba municipalities which are primarily rural/ non-urban in nature.
 The scenario could be attributed to low levels of education and affluence in these municipalities, exacerbated by men seeking jobs elsewhere.
 Ba-Phalaborwa has comparable balance in numbers between females and males, however with more males than females at working age categories.
 That is ascribed to young men employed in the mining sector at Phalaborwa and Gravelotte mines and young women not ready for dirty and hard jobs.
 The Kruger National Park also has more males than females and that could be attributed to more men ready for field rangers' jobs than women, with the ratio men: women being 63%: 27%.
 That implies that KNP need to put more focus on employment equity with emphasis on gender balance.
-Recruitment strategy and training would better assist in this issue.